McCalll/Django-Install/README.md

   * Any command or operation performed in the environment will not affect anything outside the environment.
 The changes are isolated and this allows us to easily create as many environments as we want and test many things very easily without causing problems for other projects.

 ####Installing Django
 1. The final step is installing Django within this environment that we have created in the previous step.
-Remember that you still have to be in the virtual environment in the django-user folder else django will be installed outside the environmant and cannot be used.
+Remember that you still have to be in the virtual environment in the django-user folder else django will be installed outside the environment and cannot be used.
 To install Django use the command:
   <pre>easy_install django</pre>
 2. Thats it!
 Django is installed on your system with all required functionality for beginners to develop and learn the framework.
 3. Now you can go ahead and try out the DJANGO tutorial to learn the different functionalities and run your first web app.
 You can find the tutorial in the official [Django documentation](https://docs.djangoproject.com/en/1.7/intro/tutorial01/#creating-a-project)